BACK

 Before the Procedure

 You will have an MRI or CT scan to make sure foraminal stenosis is causing your symptoms and to determine its exact location.
+You may also have an injection to the nerve to confirm the location of the compression.

-• If you have diabetes, heart disease, or other medical problems, your surgeon will ask you to see your regular provider to ensure these problems are under control.
+• If you have diabetes, heart disease, or other medical conditions, your surgeon may ask you to see the provider who treats you for these conditions.

-• Ask your surgeon which medicines you should still take on the day of the surgery.
+• Ask your surgeon which medicines you should still take on the day of surgery.

-On the day of the surgery:
+On the day of surgery:

 • Take the medicines your surgeon told you to take with a small sip of water.